usafa-astro-331/Astro-331-2023-Spring/familiarization- breadboard/README.md

 ## Documentation

-Refer the the three datasheets—one for each IC type.
+Refer to the provided datasheets for each IC type.